-For the year ended December 31, 2015 the Company recorded a gain on settlement of \$25 thousand, arising from settlement agreements reached with suppliers which were lower than the obligations recorded as of December 31, 2014 (The gain in 2014 was 1,374 thousand.)
+For the year ended December 31, 2016 the Company recorded a gain on settlement of \$Nil as compared to \$25 thousand for year ended December 31, 2015.
+The amount in 2015 was from settlement agreements reached with suppliers which were lower than the obligations recorded as of December 31, 2014.